 - Opening the unit, for whatever reason, could lead to damages that are not covered by the guarantee. - □ To avoid electrical shock, do not open the cabinet.
-Refer servicing to qualified personnel only. - □ To prevent fire or shock hazard, do not expose your VAIO computer to rain or moisture. - □ If reporting a gas leak, do not use the modem or a telephone in the vicinity of the leak. - Avoid using the modem during a severe electrical storm. - □ To change the backup battery, please contact your nearest Sony Service Centre. - □ Before you connect peripherals, turn off the computer and all peripherals. - Connect the power cord only after connecting all cables. - □ Turn on the computer only after turning off all peripherals. - Do not move your computer while the system is in Standby mode. - The magnetic properties of some objects can have serious consequences for your hard disk drive.
+Refer servicing to qualified personnel only. - □ To prevent fire or shock hazard, do not expose your VAIO computer to rain or moisture. - □ If reporting a gas leak, do not use the modem or a telephone in the vicinity of the leak. - □ Avoid using the modem during a severe electrical storm. - □ To change the backup battery, please contact your nearest Sony Service Centre. - □ Before you connect peripherals, turn off the computer and all peripherals. - □ Connect the power cord only after connecting all cables. - □ Turn on the computer only after turning off all peripherals. - Do not move your computer while the system is in Standby mode. - The magnetic properties of some objects can have serious consequences for your hard disk drive.
 They can erase the data on the hard disk drive and cause the computer to malfunction.
-Do not place your computer near or on any objects which emit magnetic fields, mainly: - TV sets - Speakers - Magnets and magnetic bracelets. - □ When transporting the computer, make sure that foreign objects do not cause a malfunction when using the battery pack, the connector covers and/or the supplied slot if there is any.
+Do not place your computer near or on any objects which emit magnetic fields, mainly: - TV sets - □ Speakers - Magnets and magnetic bracelets.